Skip to content

 Forest Stewardship Council

 One of the factors making timber a sustainable choice for home-building is that half of the dry weight of timber is carbon.
 This is carbon captured from the environment and stored naturally.
 In addition to carbon storage, timber has the lowest Embodied Energy Rating of all of the major building materials used by builders.
 Embodied energy is a calculation of the amount of energy consumed to produce the final product.
-Since timber is sourced from a tree and is literally grown rather than refined (like steel), it requires a very small investment of energy to product the final product.
+Since timber is sourced from a tree and is grown rather than refined (like steel), it requires a very small investment of energy to produce the final product.

 Timber homes are cheaper homes.
 However, this isn’t because they are of any less quality than steel frames.
 The fact remains that because timber is more readily available, the cost is more manageable.